Planning a Party? Read This First, Then Have Fun Entertaining!

 Photo Courtesy of www.thekitchn.com

-The following chapter is included in my first book, Levana’s Table: Kosher Cooking for Everyone.
+The following chapter is included in my first book, Levana’s Table: Kosher Cooking for Everyone, and is all about planning a party.
 My readers have always found it very useful, and I gave lectures on the subject several times.
 Recently I participated in the food preparations of a party for a very dear friend, spending a wonderful and fun day with her cooking up a storm.
 We were both delighted at how delicious everything came out, and I helped her into her car to take everything to her house.
 However, when I arrived at her house on party day, the house looked as if everything that could go wrong did indeed go wrong.
 After all the minor disasters were averted, and after a wonderful party, it was my friend herself who suggested I post this chapter, admitting sheepishly she had read it and had enjoyed it, only she hadn’t read it before her party, and didn’t remember some of the golden rules.
 So here comes!

-The Hostess’s Survival Guide
+Planning a Party: The Hostess’s Survival Guide

 My mother, who cooked up a storm every day of her life when her children were living at home, for some reason could not reconcile herself to my choosing catering as a profession.
 “Tu vieilliras avant l’age,” (You will be old before your time) she would tell me each time she would visit me in my catering kitchen.
 I am happy to report that after all these years her dire prediction has not come true: not yet!

 Cooking and entertaining are among my greatest personal pleasures and, since opening my catering business and starting my bakery and restaurant, they have also been my profession.
 But you don’t have to make cooking your life or your livelihood to enjoy delicious dishes or serve them graciously and elegantly at home.
-If you are an experienced host or hostess, many of the following tips will be second nature to you, but they represent my commonsense philosophy of entertaining, and I hope they will be helpful to
+If you are an experienced host or hostess, many of the following tips for planning a party will be second nature to you, but they represent my commonsense philosophy of entertaining, and I hope they will be helpful to

 Remember that your guests take your invitation seriously